 While all bipartite quantum pure states exhibit nonlocality \cite{Gisin91}, the pure states are too idealistic when experimental situations are considered.
-So naturally the question arises whether mixed states exhibits such nonlocal behaviour.
-A particular family that are of interest to us is the Werner class of states
+So naturally the question arises whether mixed states exhibit such nonlocal behaviour.
+A particular family that is of interest to us is the Werner class of states

 where $\ket{\psi^-}:=(\ket{01}-\ket{10})/\sqrt{2}\in\mathbb{C}^2\otimes\mathbb{C}^2$ and $p\in[-1/3,1]$.
-In particular, for $p\in[0,1]$ the state can be thought as statistical mixture of the singlet state and white noise.
+In particular, for $p\in[0,1]$ the state can be thought of as a statistical mixture of the singlet state and white noise.
 Straightforward calculation yields the state $\mathcal{W}_{p}$ is entangled for $p>\frac{1}{3}$ and violates CHSH inequality for $p>\frac{1}{\sqrt{2}}$.
-In a seminal result Werner established that for $< p \leq \frac{1}{2}$ the statistics obtained from the state $\mathcal{W}_{p}$ through local projective measurements can be explained by local hidden variable model \cite{Werner89}.
-Later Barrett has extended this model for arbitrary local measurement for the parameter range $p \leq \frac{5}{12}$ \cite{Barret02} (see also \cite{Rai12}).
-This result is quite important as it establishes that entanglement and nonlocality as two inequivalent notion.
+In a seminal result, Werner established that for $\frac{1}{3}< p \leq \frac{1}{2}$ the statistics obtained from the state $\mathcal{W}_{p}$ through local projective measurements can be explained by local hidden variable model \cite{Werner89}.
+Later Barrett extended this model for arbitrary local measurement for the parameter range $p \leq \frac{5}{12}$ \cite{Barret02} (see also \cite{Rai12}).
+This result is quite important as it establishes that entanglement and nonlocality as two inequivalent notions.
 A similar question one can ask in polygon theories.
-Our next result partially address this question. \begin{theorem} For all the theories where $n>4$, there exists a class of mixed entangled states that does not violate CHSH inequality. \end{theorem} \begin{proof} Consider the class of states, $\mathcal{W}^{O}_{p}:=p\Phi_{J}+(1-p)u\otimes u$, where $p\in[0,1]$ and $\Phi_J$ is the state given in Eq. (\ref{oddJ}).
+Our next result partially addresses this question. \begin{theorem} For all the theories where $n>4$, there exists a class of mixed entangled states that does not violate CHSH inequality. \end{theorem} \begin{proof} Consider the class of states, $\mathcal{W}^{O}_{p}:=p\Phi_{J}+(1-p)u\otimes u$, where $p\in[0,1]$ and $\Phi_J$ is the state given in Eq. (\ref{oddJ}).
 Clearly, $\mathcal{W}^{O}_{p}$ is a mixed state whenever $p\in[0,1)$.

 For the odd-gons, the expectation value of any measurement $\langle\mathcal{M}_i\mathcal{N}_j\rangle$ on the maximally mixed state $u\otimes u$ reads as $\left(\frac{r_n^2-1}{r_n^2+1}\right)^2$.
 For the state $\mathcal{W}^{O}_{p}$ the maximum value of Bell-CHSH expression becomes $\mathbb{B}_{\max}(\mathcal{W}^{O}_{p})=p\mathbb{B}^{(n)}_{\max}+2(1-p)\left(\frac{r_n^2-1}{r_n^2+1}\right)^2$, where $\mathbb{B}^{(n)}_{\max}$ is the maximum Bell-CHSH value obtained from the $n$-gonal maximum entangled state $\Phi_J$.
 Denoting the range of the parameter $p_{NL}$ of the state $\mathcal{W}^{O}_{p}$ showing Bell-CHSH nonlocality we have